 What side effects are possible with this medication?

-A side effect is an unwanted response to a medication when it is taken in normal doses.
-A side effect may be mild or severe, temporary or permanent, but does not occur in everyone.
-The following side effects have been reported by at least 1% of people taking this medication.
-Many of these side effects can be managed, and some may go away over time.
+A side effect is an unwanted response to a medication when it is taken in normal doses and cannot be anticipated.
+It can be mild or severe, temporary or permanent, but does not occur in everyone.
+The following side effects have been reported by at least 5% of people taking this medication.
 If you develop any of these side effects (or any other side effects not listed here) or they change in intensity, speak to your doctor or pharmacist for advice on managing them and on the risks and benefits of the medication.

 - abdominal pain

 - loss of appetite

 - tingling, prickling, or numbness of the skin

 to learn about serious side effects that can potentially occur with any medication.
 These examples are provided for information purposes only and are not meant to be exhaustive.
 Always consult your doctor for sound medical advice specific to your particular medication and treatment.

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration’s (FDA) MedWatch Adverse Event Reporting program online or by phone at 1-800-332-1088.

 Are there any other precautions or warnings for this medication?